iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/NatGatewayV2.md

 ## Properties

-TBC
+`Region` - (Optional) The region in which to obtain the V2 nat client.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new nat gateway.

+`Name` - (Required) The name of the nat gateway.

+`Description` - (Optional) The description of the nat gateway.

+`Spec` - (Required) The specification of the nat gateway, valid values are "1", "2", "3", "4".

+`TenantId` - (Optional) The target tenant ID in which to allocate the nat gateway.
+Changing this creates a new nat gateway.

+`RouterId` - (Required) ID of the router this nat gateway belongs to.
+Changing this creates a new nat gateway.

+`InternalNetworkId` - (Required) ID of the network this nat gateway connects to.
+Changing this creates a new nat gateway.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`Description` - See Argument Reference above.
+`Description` - See Properties above.

-`Spec` - See Argument Reference above.
+`Spec` - See Properties above.

-`TenantId` - See Argument Reference above.
+`TenantId` - See Properties above.

-`RouterId` - See Argument Reference above.
+`RouterId` - See Properties above.

-`InternalNetworkId` - See Argument Reference above.
+`InternalNetworkId` - See Properties above.

 ## See Also